Most people believe you can either have

 I thought I knew how to take care of myself.
 I was doing a lot more of the right things— cleaner living, meditation, saying no to substances.
 My job was meaningful; my wardrobe burst with beautiful clothes; and I’d been blessed with a world-class education at Cambridge and UCL.
 Most of all, I was free of the insane perfectionism that Singaporeans know intimately.

 But it’s 1 January, and I’m crying on the bathroom floor.
 I want to end my life— should I use barbiturates or jump in the path of a moving train?
-I’ve just been back from three holidays to six countries, yet I’m broken.
+I’ve just returned from three holidays to six countries, yet I’m broken.
 The strides I’ve made don’t matter.
 I’m a fraud, I’ve stopped working, and my panic attacks hit like gunfire in a warzone.
 And I can’t tell anyone, because he’s warned me it’ll “make (him) feel worse”.

 What am I doing to trigger his paranoia?
 I’m so lost in the fog of confusion and terror, I don’t realise I’m accepting more crap as the new normal.
 So I’ve become an expert at making lemonade out of mouldy lemons.
 All you need are some preservatives and colouring, right?

-Our friends set us both on a healing journey.
+Our friends set us on a healing journey.
 As I sit in the client’s chair, I’m no longer in denial about the abuse.
 I stand up for myself more, reclaiming my power.
-He makes me pay, but it’s easier to believe it’s my fault that he’s no longer the man he first presented himself as.
+He makes me pay, but it’s easier to believe it’s my fault he’s no longer the man he first presented himself as.

 I make a deal with myself that I’ll tolerate the nonsense as long as I protect myself.
 After all, he vacillates between “I’m sorry, I need to stop” and “You’re a snob, you’ve changed”, and I greedily gobble up the mere words of the first.
 I’m exhausted too, and those old stories of abandonment he tells me tugs at my heart.
 I feel more responsible for his wellbeing than my own.